A contemporary high-floor Hyatt flagship in Toranomon Hills, with a 52nd-floor rooftop bar and a 360° Tokyo skyline.

 The Rooftop Bar at 6.30pm has the strongest 360° Tokyo skyline view in central Tokyo.
 Use the 37th-floor pool at 7am for the morning recovery, empty until 8am.
 The Andaz brand's complimentary minibar is genuinely complimentary.

-Andaz Tokyo Toranomon Hills sits within our broader Top 20 Hotels in Tokyo for a Solo Retreat list.
-It scored an aggregate 9.5/10 across the three editorial criteria, competitive against the field but, on a solo retreat-specific factors, the angle above is what earned its rank.
-For the alternatives in the same Tokyo neighbourhood, see Toranomon and adjacent.
+Andaz Tokyo Toranomon Hills sits within our broader Top 20 Tokyo Hotels list.
+It scored an aggregate 9.5/10 across the three editorial criteria, competitive against the field, and the contemporary-flagship angle above is what earned its #16 rank.
+For alternatives in the same district, see Toranomon and the Roppongi cluster.
 For a different city entirely, see the related lists below.

 Editorial · #16 on the Top 20 Tokyo Hotels 2026 list